 Meaning

 “There’s much to be said for feeling numb.
 Time passes more quickly.
 You eat less, and because numbness encourages laziness, you do fewer things, good or bad, and the world’s probably a better place for it.” presents a viewpoint centered on courage.
-It implies that true strength is revealed in difficulty and encourages us to remember that small acts of bravery matter.
+It implies that true strength is revealed in difficulty and encourages us to remember that fear is natural but not decisive.

 Theme